DANCE | SCIENCE | FILM

 Colin Minigan is a Composer born in Massachusetts.
 His music is concerned with issues of space, time, and the dichotomy between human society and the natural world.
 He takes interest in American experimental music, as well as (among others) the traditional music of Bali, Tuva, and Uganda.
 He uses these varied interests to inform his own compositions.
 In addition to concert music, he has also composed music for theater and dance.

 Colin obtained his B.A. in music composition from Skidmore College in 2016, where he studied Composition and Ethnomusicology.
-He will be attending Berklee College of Music's graduate program in the fall to obtain his MFA in Composition.
+He holds a Masters in Composition from Berklee College of Music at Boston Conservatory.
 He has studied West African, East and Central Asian music at the School of Oriental and African Studies in London, and has attended the Wintergreen Summer Music Festival, and the inaugural season of Connecticut Summerfest.

 Colin has studied composition privately with Daron Hagen and Anthony Holland.

 He also plays and teaches piano and guitar.

 Alexandra Rigobon carries a copy of the periodic table of elements in her wallet.
 A materials scientist by training, she is interested in the application of scientific concepts outside of the traditional world of research and technology.
 Most notably, Alexandra spent a year researching the structure of pointe shoes and developing customizable inserts that improve comfort while en pointe and reduce risk of injury to ballerinas.
 She has also worked at VICARTE in Lisbon, collaborating with local glass artists and conservationists while exploring the application of 3D-printing to the art form.
 Alexandra is also a passionate advocate of STEAM education, working to improve accessibility and promote interest in underserved communities, including piloting a global teaching program in Fortaleza, Brazil.
 She is a graduate of MIT's Department of Materials Science and Engineering.